golang-design/clipboard/README.md

 ### Dependency

-- Unix-like users: require X11 dev package.
-For instance, Linux users should install `libx11-dev` or `xorg-dev` or `libX11-devel` to access X window system.
 - macOS users: require Cgo, no dependency
+- Linux users: require X11 dev package.
+For instance, install `libx11-dev` or `xorg-dev` or `libX11-devel` to access X window system.
 - Windows users: no Cgo, no dependency

 ### Screenshot